-BE IT FURTHER RESOLVED, that the Committee hereby recommends that the Board approve amendment to LIPA's 2021 Capital Budget to defer capital projects totaling approximately \$22.9 million to 2022; and
+BE IT FURTHER RESOLVED, that the Board hereby approves amendment to LIPA's 2021 Capital Budget to defer capital projects totaling approximately \$22.9 million to 2022; and

-BE IT FURTHER RESOLVED, LIPA's financial statements are prepared in accordance with generally accepted accounting principles as prescribed by the Governmental Accounting Standard Board ("GASB"); and LIPA is subject to existing GASB No. 62, which outlines regulatory accounting for entities or operations which are rate regulated, that the Committee hereby recommends that the Board approve the establishment of a regulatory accounting treatment to allow proper alignment of revenue and costs associated with the New York State Attorney General settlement designated to low-to-moderate income programs and for the deferral of recovery of potential impacts of the Suffolk County Property Tax Litigation; and
+BE IT FURTHER RESOLVED, LIPA's financial statements are prepared in accordance with generally accepted accounting principles as prescribed by the Governmental Accounting Standard Board ("GASB"); and LIPA is subject to existing GASB No. 62, which outlines regulatory accounting for entities or operations which are rate regulated, the Board hereby approves the establishment of a regulatory accounting treatment to allow proper alignment of revenue and costs associated with the New York State Attorney General settlement designated to low-to-moderate income programs and for the deferral of recovery of potential impacts of the Suffolk County Property Tax Litigation; and

-BE IT FURTHER RESOLVED, that the Committee hereby recommends that the Board approve LIPA's financing of the requirements of the 2022 and 2023 Capital Budgets, as adjusted from time to time, through a combination of internally-generated funds and the issuance of LIPA tax-exempt or taxable debt and authorizes the Chief Executive Officer or his designers to evidence such intent by appropriate certifications; and
+BE IT FURTHER RESOLVED, that the Board hereby approves LIPA's financing of the requirements of the 2022 and 2023 Capital Budgets, as adjusted from time to time, through a combination of internally-generated funds and the issuance of LIPA tax-exempt or taxable debt and authorizes the Chief Executive Officer or his designers to evidence such intent by appropriate certifications; and

-BE IT FURTHER RESOLVED, the that the Committee hereby recommends that the Board authorize the Chief Executive Officer or his designee be, to execute and effect agreements to engage IT professional services and commodities consistent with the accompanying memorandum; and
+BE IT FURTHER RESOLVED, the Chief Executive Officer or his designee be, and hereby is, authorized to execute and effect agreements to engage IT professional services and commodities consistent with the accompanying memorandum; and

-BE IT FURTHER RESOLVED, the that the Committee hereby recommends that the Board authorize the Chief Executive Officer and his designees to carry out all actions deemed necessary or convenient to implement this resolution.
+BE IT FURTHER RESOLVED, that the Board hereby authorizes the Chief Executive Officer and his designees to carry out all actions deemed necessary or convenient to implement this resolution.